Leveraging the structure of musical preference in content-aware music recommendation: Experiments

 The advantage of content-aware WMF appears more clearly for out-of-matrix recommendation, where the usage of the proposed features alleviates the cold-start problem.
 Using the set of Essentia features slightly outperforms using the AVD factors.
 Overall, both content-aware WMF methods outpeform the pure content baseline.
 This reveals the appropriateness of the AVD model for addressing the cold-start problem, and it particularly outlines its relevance when combined with user-iterm interaction data in a collaborative filtering-based framework.

-Finally, unlike the approach in~\cite{Liang2015} which used deep features, our approach is light (it does not require to train an auto-tagging DNN) and relies on content features with a clear musicological meaning.
+Finally, unlike the approach in~\cite{Liang2015} which used deep features, our approach is light (it does not require to train an auto-tagging DNN) and relies on content features with a clear musical meaning.